poole/hyde/docs/7.0.0/print.md

     // > 8
     ~~~

-**NOTE**: I advice against using Jekyll's `{ % highlight % } ... { % endhighlight % }` syntax,
-especially when using it together with the `linenos` option,
+**NOTE**: DO NOT use Jekyll's `{ % highlight % } ... { % endhighlight % }` syntax, especially together with the `linenos` option.
+The generated `table` to render the line numbers does not have a CSS class or any other way of differentiating it from regular tables,
+so that the styles above apply, resulting in a broken page.
+What's more, the output from `highlight` tags isn't even valid HTML, nesting `pre` tags inside `pre` tags,
-as the generated output will break the page during minification (i.e. during a production build).
+which will in break the site during minification.
 You can read more about it [here](https://github.com/penibelst/jekyll-compress-html/issues/71) and
 [here](https://github.com/jekyll/jekyll/issues/4432).
 {:.message}